ashutosh-mishra4/kombai-blog/content/posts/2023-04-04---Flex-Not-Working/index.md

 ### 3.Are you using flex-grow, flex-shrink and flex-basis correctly?

-Flex grow, Flex shrink, and Flex basis turns out to be one of the most confusing flexbox properties for new CSS developers.
-Every now and then, there is someone unable to figure out the right working code around these properties.
+Flex grow, Flex shrink, and Flex basis turns out to be one of the most confusing Flexbox properties for new CSS developers.
+There is always someone unable to figure out the right working code around these properties.
 Let's take a quick look into these properties first-

 `flex-grow`: This property defines the ability of a flex item to grow beyond its initial size to fill any available space within a flex container.